machingclee/machingclee.github.io/static/media/475-linux-kernel-fundamentals-4-websocket.de4a4cc7.md

 ### Comparison

 The entire mechanism discussed in [Networking in Linux Kernel: Part III, How Socket Receive Data from NIC](/blog/article/Networking-in-Linux-Kernel-Part-III-How-Socket-Receive-Data-from-NIC) is **identical** for both HTTP and WebSocket connections.
 Both are plain TCP streams.
-At the kernel level, there is no "HTTP socket" or "WebSocket socket" — there is only `AF_INET, SOCK_STREAM`, and the four concepts covered in this article: socket creation, the blocking receive path, the SoftIRQ enqueue path, and the wake-up path.
+At the kernel level, there is no "HTTP socket" or "WebSocket socket", there are only `AF_INET`, `SOCK_STREAM`, and the four concepts covered in this article:
+- Socket Creation
+- The Blocking Receive Path
+- The SoftIRQ Enqueue Path
+- The Wake-up Path

 The difference between the two protocols is entirely in **what user space does after `recvfrom()` returns**.